Skip to content

 • Regulates sebum production

-• Soothes inflammation and reduces redness
+• Calms inflammation and reduces redness

-• Minimises the appearance of enlarged pores
+• Minimizes the appearance of enlarged pores

-• Helps fade post-acne marks (PIH)
+• Aids in fading post-acne marks (PIH)

-Those with sensitive and combination to oily skin types.
+Ideal For?
+Individuals with sensitive and combination to oily skin types.

 Recommended Product?